alex318/unified-remote-anki/README.md

 ## Changelog

-* 2020-01-03: Changed to simplified Layout with less but bigger buttons
+* 2020-01-03: Changed to simplified Layout with less but bigger buttons.
+Holding on the big button will mark the answer as false.
 * 2018-09-04: Added note on Anki 2.1 support
 * 2016-05-14: Added support for OS X (thanks to @luminousspice!)
 * 2016-05-08: Added more buttons; Restructured remote; Remote now asks for confirmation before exiting